stefonarch/LXQt-Wayland-files/README.md

 # LXQt Desktop under Wayland

-> General files and dotfiles for a LXQt Wayland session.
+> General files and dotfiles for configuring a LXQt Wayland session.
 LXQt 2.0 has native wayland support in all its elements now but some features are not ready yet.

 <p align="center" width="100%">